Lough Derg, County Donegal: Annual pilgrimage

 The traditional three-day pilgrimage follows a one-thousand-year-old pattern.
 It begins on any day between 1 June and 13 August and lasts three days during which participants may only have one Lough Derg meal each day (black tea/coffee, dry toast, oat cakes, water).
 On arrival on the island, participants remove footwear and socks before commencing vocal prayers, walking around the island.
 A 24-hour night vigil then takes place on the first night.
 Generally, pilgrims depart on the morning of the third day having slept on their second night.
 They complete their pilgrimage fast at midnight the day of departure.
 The pilgrimage is suitable for persons over 15 years.
 Pilgrims must be able to walk and kneel unaided and be physically able to undertake the fast.

+In his 1937 travelogue The Way That I Went, Irish naturalist Robert Lloyd Praeger described the island and surrounds: